Learn how to prevent data breaches by catching stolen credentials early enough to reset them.

 Monitor for your organization’s data appearing in vendors’ breaches.
 When a supplier gets compromised, assess what data they had access to and take appropriate action.

 Prevention will never be perfect.
-When breaches happen, your response time determines the amount of damage done.
+When breaches happen, your response time controls how bad it gets.

 Document your incident response procedures.
 Define roles and responsibilities.
 Establish communication channels and escalation paths.